Dental & Orthodontics Receptionist

 How Does Working in Orthodontics Differ from Dentistry?

-It is a completely different world, according to Julie.
+It is a completely different world.
 General dentistry involves working with all kinds of dental issues and services.
 Meanwhile, orthodontics is more of a specialist job, such as braces and teeth alignment.

 Out of all the various career paths to take, she picked dentistry and orthodontics for a few reasons.
 She is up for the challenge and wants to learn about teeth.
 She was searching for a specialised area, and orthodontics was a good opportunity for her.